 SDU HR has developed guidelines (Offensive behavior) and tools for ensuring a healthy and safe work and study environment free of offensive behavior.
-The guidelines were finalized in 2023.
+The guidelines were finalized in 2023 and were updated and qualified in 2024 (they are continuously being updated).